AI4Collaboration/Awesome-AI-Agentic-Misalignment/README.md

 **We accept:**
 - ✅ Peer-reviewed research on agentic misalignment
 - ✅ Documented real-world cases with evidence
-- ✅ Safety evaluation frameworks and benchmarks
+- ✅ Safety evaluation frameworks and tools
 - ✅ Mitigation techniques and best practices
 - ✅ Theoretical analyses of alignment problems
 - ✅ Red teaming reports and vulnerability disclosures